asaez97/Kybernetika_Mop_TAN/README.md

 This bundle contains the manuscript submitted to the Kybernetika and entitled “*Structural learning of tree aumented naive Bayes using mixtures of polynomial*”.
 The organisation is in the following folders:
-- main_functions: folder where the script for the main functions.
+- Core_functions: folder where the script for the main functions.
   Functions to compute the mutual information between variables using Mixtures of Polynomials and Conditional Linear Gaussian model.
-- experimental_tubeline: folder where the scripts for experimentals are incluided.
+- experimental_pipeline: folder where the scripts for experimentals are incluided.
 - Datasets: folder where files .RDa with data for the experiments are incluided. datos.RDa contains continuous and discrete variables, while datosDisc.RDa